-Smoker Tip: How to Smoke a Turkey with an Electric Smoker
+How to Smoke a Turkey with an Electric Smoker

-Step 1: Choose your turkey and wood
+Step 1: Choose the Turkey and Wood

-Step 2: Heat the wood chips
+Step 2: Heat the Wood Chips

 Pre-heat the wood chips in the smoker to the desired cooking temperature before you add the turkey.

-Step 3: Prepare the turkey
+Step 3: Prepare the Turkey

-Step 4: Place the turkey in the smoker and cook
+Step 4: Place Turkey in the Smoker

-Add the turkey to the smoker when the temperature has reached 180 to 200 degrees Fahrenheit.The cook time will depend on the size of the bird.
+Add the turkey to the smoker when the temperature has reached 180 to 200 degrees Fahrenheit.The cooking time will depend on the size of the bird.
 Bring the temperature up to 250 degrees Fahrenheit and cook the turkey for approximately 30 minutes per pound.

-Step 5: Watch the temperature
+Step 5: Monitor the Temperature

 Use a meat thermometer to check the internal temperature of the inner thigh.
 When it reads 180 degrees Fahrenheit, your turkey is ready to remove from the oven or smoker.